jangth0655/blog-taehee-v2/data/posts/best-react-practice.md

 React is a JavaScript library for building user interfaces.

-## A Simple Component
+# A Simple Component

-React components implement a `render()` method that takes input data and returns what to display.
+<u>React components</u> implement a `render()` method that takes input data and returns what to display.
 This example uses an XML-like syntax called JSX.
 Input data that is passed into the component can be accessed by `render()` via `this.props`.

 ```jsx
 class HelloMessage extends React.Component {